Securities Lending: Is the game worth the candle?

 - What percentage of the securities lending revenues is paid to the fund versus the lending agent?

 - What revenues are generated by reinvesting the cash collateral—and who captures them?

 - Are there any expenses or costs from the securities lending process that are applied to the funds and not borne by the lending agent?

 - What is the counterparty approval process and how often is it revisited?
 What is the legal entity providing the indemnity and what is their credit rating?

 - What indemnification do you provide for losses incurred from securities lending and collateral reinvestment?

 Most importantly, investors should remember that securities lending is not a free lunch and always consider the risk and reward of these programs.
 In today’s environment, the question that arises is that given the rock-bottom yields on offer, is the securities lending game still worth the candle?

-1 Source: Financial Stability Oversight Council, 2018 Annual report
+1. Source: Financial Stability Oversight Council, 2018 Annual report.

+This material is intended to provide only general educational information and market commentary.
 Views and opinions expressed herein are as of September 2019 and may change based on market and other conditions.
 The material contained here is confidential and intended for the person to whom it has been delivered and may not be reproduced or distributed.
 The material is for informational purposes only and is not intended as a solicitation to buy or sell any securities or other financial instrument or to provide any investment advice or service.
 Legal & General Investment Management America, Inc. does not guarantee the timeliness, sequence, accuracy or completeness of information included.
 Past performance should not be taken as an indication or guarantee of future performance and no representation, express or implied, is made regarding future performance.